-- Break in period to get used to sleeping on a thin foam pad can be anywhere from 2-4 weeks.
+- Takes time to get comfortable sleeping on a thin foam pad.
 In the meantime, your energy is affected every day.

 - The mental boost of warm food after a long, cold, wet day is hard to beat.

-- More food options open up when you have the ability to boil and simmer; rice, quesadillas, hash browns, etc. A variety of flavor becomes more and more important the longer you’re away from your stovetop.
+- More food options open up when you have the ability to boil and simmer: rice, quesadillas, hash browns, etc. A variety of flavors becomes more and more. important the longer you’re away from home.

 - Hot coffee.
 Need I say more?

-- Cost of fuel can add up after a while and finding canisters can be a challenge in remote areas.
+- Canister stoves: Cost of fuel can add up after a while and finding canisters can be a challenge in remote areas.

 Pros for Cold Soaking:

-- Most food you can cook with boiling water can be soaked in cold water in a sealed jar for an hour or two to create a saucy meal.
+- Most of the food that you’d cook with boiling water can also be soaked in cold water in a sealed jar for an hour or two to create a saucy meal.

-- A good way to get more calories and flavor than the regular snacks throughout the day.
+- Great way to get more calories and flavor than regular snacks throughout the day.

-- Almost entirely eliminate the weight of a cook system.
+- Almost entirely eliminates the weight of a cook system.